Sidorenko Hypergraphs and Random Tur\'an Numbers: Introduction

 \subsection{Our Results}

 The reader may notice that the situation for Sidorenko $r$-graphs and for random Tur\'an problems parallel each other quite closely, in particular with regard to loose triangles serving as a counterexample to each problem.
-The main result of this paper shows that this is not a coincidence: in many cases, $r$-graphs which are not Sidorenko have a stronger lower bound on $\ex(G_{n,p}^r,F)$ than the generalization of \Cref{conj:MS} would predict.
+The main result of this paper (\Cref{thm:main}) shows that this is not a coincidence: in many cases, $r$-graphs which are not Sidorenko have a stronger lower bound on $\ex(G_{n,p}^r,F)$ than the generalization of \Cref{conj:MS} would predict.

 We prove this by extending \Cref{thm:CLS} to give lower bounds for random Tur\'an numbers.
 In addition to this, we give a quantitative statement which in several cases gives optimal bounds for $\ex(G_{n,p}^r,F)$.
-To state the quantitative result, we define for an $r$-graph $F$ the quantity
+To state the quantitative result, we define\footnote{We emphasize that we define $s(F)$ in terms of a supremum rather than a maximum.
+As such, we do not require there to exist an $H$ satisfying $t_F(H)=t_{K_r^r}(H)^{s+e(F)}$, though we note that such an $H$ can be guaranteed if one shifts to the essentially equivalent perspective of hypergraphons.} for an $r$-graph $F$ the quantity

 Note that $s(F)=0$ if and only if $F$ is Sidorenko, and more generally, $s(F)$ measures how ``far'' an $r$-graph is from being Sidorenko.
-With this in mind, we state our main result.